 St Edward’s has an outstanding reputation as one of the top cricket playing schools in the country.

-In recent years, we have had several boys picked to play in the Bunbury Festival for the South and West XI.
-Miles Hammond was recently picked for the England U19 team, participating in the World Cup, and in 2017, Ben Charlesworth toured Sri Lanka with the England U17 team.
-Current captain, Brandon Allen, played for Gloucestershire CCC’s 1st XI during their pre-season.
+Miles Hammond OSE was picked for the England U19 team, participating in the World Cup, and in 2017, Ben Charlesworth toured Sri Lanka with the England U17 team.
+2017 captain, Brandon Allen, played for Gloucestershire CCC’s 1st XI during their pre-season.

 In April 2017, it was announced that the 2016 1st XI captain, AJ Woodland, had been named as the Wisden Schools Cricketer of the Year, following a season in which he scored 1,207 runs, breaking multiple school records along the way.
 Recent OSE Jamie Curtis, was also named by Wisden as the second highest wicket taker in the country in the 2016 season when still in the Fifth Form.